DallasDeBlasio/ARIMA-Analysis/README.md

 # ARIMA-Analysis
-arima analysis using the WADEPS public dataset
+ARIMA analysis using the WADEPS public dataset